FiazTechnologies/.github/profile/README.md

 ### Feature Requests

-We encourage you to suggest new features or improvements.
-Create a GitHub Issue with your ideas and a clear description of the proposed feature.
+We'd like to encourage you to suggest new features or improvements if you like.
+Create a GitHub Issue with your ideas and clearly describe the proposed feature.

 ### Community Guidelines